 We’re at Euston train station, London.
 Your pain is so severe we’ve requested assistance to transport us through the bustle.
-They take one look at you – young, beautiful – and claim there is no transport available.
-It will be tough for me to carry all our luggage, but we’ll manage because we have no choice.
-You produce a folding walking stick from your handbag.
+They take one look at you – young, gorgeous – and claim there is no transport available.
+It will be a struggle for me to carry all our luggage, but we’ll manage because we have no choice.
+You pull a folding walking stick from your handbag.

-Shamefaced, they decide that assistance is available after all.
+Shamefaced, they decide assistance is available after all.

 My best friend suffers from Ehlers-Danlos syndrome.
 Here she is:

 We first met at a burlesque class in Liverpool.
 I’ve never been much of a girl’s girl, so this incredibly hot human not only acknowledging me, but actively pursuing conversation, immediately had my back up.
-Why was she interested in average-at-best me?
-On noting her Aussie accent I declared my love of Aussie men, before lamenting the standard of 100% of Aussie men I had dated (3 – all c*nts, and not in that banterous Aussie sense).
+Why was she interested in me?
+On noting her accent I declared my weakness for Aussie blokes, before lamenting the standard of the 100% of Aussie blokes I had dated (3 – all c*nts, and not in the banterous Aussie sense).

 We became friends.